In some cases, you may need to use a specialized logic of dhtmlxGantt separately from the gantt chart, for example:

 DHTMLX Gantt for Node.js has the same functionality as Commercial/Enterprise/Ultimate packages, which means the Gantt.getGanttInstance method is available and allows creating a new instance of a gantt.

 Node.js server module of DHTMLX Gantt is provided as an add-on package to the client-side version of Gantt.
-Thus, you can acquire the Node.js build while buying Gantt under any commercial license (Individual, Commercial, Enterprise, or Ultimate).
+Thus, you can add the Node.js build at extra fee while buying Gantt under any commercial license (Individual, Commercial, Enterprise).
+The Ultimate license includes it by default.

 In case you have already obtained the main library of dhtmlxGantt, you can purchase the Node.js module separately and we will send you a link to the server-side version of Gantt.